Mulvaney was left in the dark on al-Baghdadi operation

 Al-Baghdadi raid: As new details emerge, what’s next for ISIS?Oct.
 29, 201902:07

-Andy Card, former President George W. Bush’s longtime chief of staff, said exclusion of Mulvaney from a moment of such magnitude in the presidency is difficult to grasp because the White House chief of staff typically would be in national security meetings leading up to it and tasked with coordinating with other top officials on everything from a communications strategy to a plan in case the raid failed.
+Andrew Card, former President George W. Bush’s longtime chief of staff, said the exclusion of Mulvaney from a moment of such magnitude in the presidency is difficult to grasp because the chief of staff typically would be in national security meetings leading up to it and tasked with coordinating with other top officials on everything from a communications strategy to a plan in case the raid failed.

 “I’m baffled by it,” Card said.
 “It’s hard for me to imagine."

-But the revelation that the White House chief of staff learned of the al-Baghdadi raid around the same time as the rest of the world is the most glaring indication that Mulvaney is perhaps a chief of staff in name only, officials said.
+But the news that the White House chief of staff learned of the al-Baghdadi raid around the same time as the rest of the world is the strongest indication that Mulvaney is perhaps a chief of staff in name only, officials said.

+Mulvaney walks back claim that Trump held Ukraine aid for political gainOct.
+18, 201902:24

 “It’s really unprecedented, and to me it’s just a symptom of a total breakdown in the White House functions,” said Chris Whipple, author of “The Gatekeepers: How the White House Chiefs of Staff Define Every Presidency.”